alerque/libertinus/CONTRIBUTING.md

 The build process, besides generating the `.otf` font files, also updates the SVG and PDF preview documents.
-For that, additional tools are needed: `xelatex` from [xetex][], and `mutool` from [mupdf][].
+For that, additional tools are needed: `xelatex` from [xetex][], and `mutool` from [mupdf][] (version 1.15.0 or above).
 The `make` command will emit errors if these are not present, but as long as the font generation stages finish correctly, these errors can be ignored.
 However, if you do wish to update the preview files, these tools must also be installed.

+#### Linux

-On most Linux distros, the `xelatex` binary is provided by the `texlive-xetex` package, and the `mutool` binary by the `mupdf-tools` (or alternatively `mupdf`) package.
+On most Linux distros, the `xelatex` binary is provided by the [`texlive-xetex` package][repology-xetex], and the `mutool` binary by [`mupdf-tools` or `mupdf`][repology-mupdf].
 In Ubuntu, for example, these packages can be installed with:

     sudo apt install texlive-xetex mupdf-tools

+**Note:** the command example above installs an unsupported version of `mupdf-tools` in Ubuntu versions older than 19.10 (Eoan Ermine), which is the first one that [included][ubuntu-mupdf] the 1.15.0 release of `mupdf-tools`.
+If your distro has an older version, you may consider using the [Linuxbrew][] package manager instead to install `mupdf-tools`:

+    brew install mupdf-tools

+#### macOS

+On macOS, [Homebrew][] can be used to install `mupdf-tools`:

+    brew install mupdf-tools

-On macOS, [Homebrew][] can be used to install both of these.
-The simplest way to obtain the `xelatex` binary is to install the [basictex][] cask, and then link the binary within it from a location accessible in the `PATH`:
+On the other hand, `xelatex` is not provided as a stand-alone formula.
+The simplest way to obtain it is to install the [basictex][] cask, and then link the `xelatex` binary within it from a location accessible in the `PATH`:

-    brew install mupdf-tools && brew cask install basictex ln -s /usr/local/texlive/2019basic/bin/x86_64-darwin/xelatex /usr/local/bin/xelatex
+    brew cask install basictex
+    ln -s /usr/local/texlive/*/bin/x86_64-darwin/xelatex /usr/local/bin/xelatex

 [make]: https://www.gnu.org/software/make/
 [python]: https://www.python.org